hammady/scaltainer/README.md

 ### Configuration file

-The configuration file (determined by `-f FILE` command line parameter) should have be in the following form:
+The configuration file (determined by `-f FILE` command line parameter) should be in the following form:

     # to get worker metrics
     endpoint: https://your-app.com/hirefire/$HIREFIRE_TOKEN/info